<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 How does a student know if they've been chosen for verification?

-After a student completes the FAFSA form online, the student should open their FAFSA account to their homepage.
-A few lines down it will say ‘Student Aid Report’ or SAR, click on the link.
-Find your ‘Estimated Family Contribution’ or EFC.
-If you see an asterik (*) next to the EFC number, the federal government has chosen you for verification.
-You did not do anything wrong!
+After a student completes the FAFSA form online, the student should open their FAFSA account on their homepage.
+A few lines down it will say Student Aid Report or SAR.
+Click on the link to find your Student Aid Index or SAI.
+If you see an asterisk (*) next to the SAI number the federal government has chosen you for verification.
+Please remember: you didn't do anything wrong!

-Who will NOT be chosen for verification?
+Who won't be chosen for verification?

-The family that uses the ‘IRS Data Retrieval Tool’ while filling out the FAFSA will NOT be chosen for verification because it automatically linked your tax returns to your FAFSA.
-EVERYTHING you put in must be EXACTLY the same as your parents tax return in order for the retrieval tool to match up and automatically put in your tax information.
-The parent name must be exactly like it was on the tax returns.
-The address must also be exact as the year you filed your taxes.
-For instance, if you put AVE for your address on the return but write Avenue on the FAFSA, it will not link up.
-If you leave out a middle initial, it will not link up.
-If you type in your mother on the FAFSA but your father was listed first on the tax return…. well you know by now it will not automatically link your tax results.
+The family that uses the IRS Data Retrieval Tool while filling out the FAFSA will not be chosen for verification because it automatically links your tax returns to your FAFSA.
+Everything you put in must be exactly the same as your parents/guardians' tax return for the retrieval tool to match up and automatically populate your tax information.
+The parent's name must be exactly like it was on the tax returns.
+The address must also be exact as the year your parents/guardians filed their taxes.

 What do I do if I can't link to the IRS Data Retrieval Tool on my FAFSA?